Terms of Business

 5.3 Accordingly, the Company will not be responsible for any loss or damage arising from reliance on any information, or for inaccuracy or other defect in any document, supplied by you.

 6.1 If we have received instructions from a third party such as a broker or introducer our direct relationship is with you and not the referrer.
 You are free to choose another firm of solicitors if you wish.
-Please rest assured we will be acting in your best interests at all times, even if that is to the detriment of any referrer.

 6.2 Any advice given by us will be independent and you are free to raise questions on all aspects of the Services.
+We will not be liable for any losses flowing from any advice given.

 6.3 We confirm that information disclosed to us by you will not be disclosed to the introducer unless you consent.

-7.1 Subject to condition 7.2, you agree that we may communicate with you by email sent without encryption over the internet. the Company shall not be responsible for any loss or damage arising from the unauthorised interception, re-direction, copying or reading of emails, including any attachments, nor shall we be responsible for the effect on any computer system (or any loss or damage arising from any such effect) of any emails, attachments or viruses which may be transmitted by this means (save to the extent that this is caused by our negligence or wilful default).
+7.1 Subject to condition 7.2, you agree that we may communicate with you by email sent without encryption over the internet.
+The Company shall not be responsible for any loss or damage arising from the unauthorised interception, re-direction, copying or reading of emails, including any attachments, nor shall we be responsible for the effect on any computer system (or any loss or damage arising from any such effect) of any emails, attachments or viruses which may be transmitted by this means (save to the extent that this is caused by our negligence or wilful default).
 You must notify the nominated Director responsible for providing the Services to you if you do not want us to use email.
 Please remember that emails have the same legal effect as a letter or fax and we will act upon your instructions received by email.

 7.2 We will never send our bank account details by email as emails can be fraudulently intercepted.
 Should we change our bank account details we will advise you in writing or by phone.
-We strongly recommend that you use bank account validation software provided by your bank wherever possible and if you are in doubt, please contact the Personnel dealing with your file.
+We strongly recommend that you use bank account validation software provided by your bank wherever possible and if you are in doubt, please contact the person dealing with your file.

 7.3 From time to time and with your agreement we may use internet-based document management and retrieval tools in connection with the provision of the Services.
 You agree that any use of these facilities is subject to our specific terms and conditions which we will provide at the time.

-8.3 All firms of solicitors are obliged to attempt to resolve problems that clients may have with the service provided.
-If you have any concerns at all, please raise them with us.
+8.2 If you have any concerns at all, please raise them with us.
 We recognise that Alternative Dispute Resolution Regulations have implemented to promote alternative dispute resolution as a means of redress for consumers in relation to unsatisfactory services.
 We have however chosen not to adopt an alternative dispute resolution process.

-8.5 As we continually measure our performance against customer satisfaction your feedback about our service would be welcomed.
+8.3 As we continually measure our performance against customer satisfaction your feedback about our service would be welcomed.
 At the end of the Services you may be sent a customer service questionnaire for completion or we may, on occasion, employ a 3rd party company to contact you to carry out an independent service analysis.

 9.1 Where we specifically request ID documentation from you in order to carry out client identity checks as required under the Anti-Money Laundering Legislation (as defined below), we will only use this documentation for this purpose.